 </div>

 In our master page, we want to display a common logon widget.
 If the user is not logged in, it should display a "Login" link.
 Otherwise, it can display common information about the current user such as username and email, as well as a link to the user's profile.
 However, we do not want to put the burden on every action that might somehow render this master page to also supply this extra information.
 The profile information might need to be pulled from a persistent store such as a database or Session, so we will not want to use a partial to do all of this.
 In the example above, we use the Action method to render the LogOnWidget action of the AccountController.
 Action is similar to other action-based HtmlHelper extensions such as ActionLink, except Action will render the results of that action inline.
-Because Action will execute another request to ASP.NET MVC, we can encapsulate very complex widgets into a normal MVC pattern.
+Because Action will create another request to ASP.NET MVC, we can encapsulate very complex widgets into a normal MVC pattern.

 Authoring a child action is very similar to other normal actions, as shown in listing 10.5.